Jon Hall (actor): Edward Small

-After two and a half years of inactivity, Hall made three films in quick succession: Sailor's Lady (1940), a comedy with Nancy Kelly that was developed by Goldwyn and sold to 20th Century Fox; South of Pago Pago (1940), a South Seas adventure for producer Edward Small; and Kit Carson (1940), in the title role, again for Edward Small.
+After two and a half years of inactivity, Hall made three films in quick succession: Sailor's Lady (1940), a comedy with Nancy Kelly that was developed by Goldwyn and sold to 20th Century Fox; South of Pago Pago (1940), a South Seas adventure with Frances Farmer, for producer Edward Small; and Kit Carson (1940), in the title role, again for Edward Small.

-Dorothy Lamour had gone to Paramount, and they reunited her with Hall in the South Seas tale, Aloma of the South Seas (1941).
-He stayed in that genre for The Tuttles of Tahiti (1942) with Charles Laughton at RKO, from a novel by Nordhoff and Hall.
+Dorothy Lamour had gone to Paramount, and she was reunited with Hall in the South Seas tale, Aloma of the South Seas (1941).
+Hall stayed in that genre for The Tuttles of Tahiti (1942) with Charles Laughton at RKO, from a novel by Nordhoff and Hall.

 Universal and Maria Montez

-Goldwyn agreed to share Hall's contract with Universal Pictures, which put him in a supporting role in Eagle Squadron (1942), produced by Walter Wanger and directed by Arthur Lubin.
+Goldwyn agreed to share Hall's contract with Universal Pictures, which put the actor in a supporting role in Eagle Squadron (1942), produced by Walter Wanger and directed by Arthur Lubin.
 It was a huge hit.
 They gave him the lead in Invisible Agent (1942), the fourth in their "Invisible Man" series.

 Wanger called upon Hall for another movie at Universal, a big budget "exotic" spectacular co-starring Maria Montez and Sabu, Arabian Nights (1942).
 It was Universal's first color film in years and was a massive hit.

 Universal promptly reunited Montez, Hall and Sabu in two more films: White Savage (1943), directed by Lubin, and Cobra Woman (1944), directed by Robert Siodmak.
+Lubin called Hall "not a very good actor.
+He was a charming boy."

 Paramount borrowed Hall for the musical Lady in the Dark (1944), in which he played the role originated on Broadway by Victor Mature.

-Back at Universal he returned to the Invisible Man series with The Invisible Man's Revenge (1944), making him the only actor to have portrayed an Invisible Man more than once in the original Universal series.
+Back at Universal Hall returned to the Invisible Man series with The Invisible Man's Revenge (1944), making him the only actor to have portrayed an Invisible Man more than once in the original Universal series.

 Hall was meant to be reunited with Montez and Sabu for three more technicolor films.
 However Sabu was drafted into the army and was replaced by Turhan Bey for Ali Baba and the Forty Thieves (1944), directed by Lubin.
 Bey was going to reteam with Hall and Montez in Gypsy Wildcat (1944), but he was needed for another film, and was replaced by Peter Coe.
 Hall appeared in a comedy, San Diego, I Love You (1945), and then was reunited with Montez and Bey in Sudan (1945) – although this was the one Hall-Montez film where she wound up with someone else at the end: Bey.

-Hall appeared in a comedy, Men in Her Diary (1945), filmed in early 1945, and then went into the army.
+Hall appeared in a comedy Men in Her Diary (1945), filmed in early 1945 and then went into the army.
 He was out of the Army by April 1946 and made a pair of Westerns, The Michigan Kid (1947) and The Vigilantes Return (1947).
-After this, he made no further films for Universal, although he was still under contract to Goldwyn.
+After this, Hall made no further films for Universal, although he was still under contract to Goldwyn.
 In August 1946, he cancelled his contracts with Goldwyn and Universal and signed a one-picture deal with Sam Katzman.